-They develop strategies for information planning, procurement, provision and management to meet current and anticipated needs, while considering budgeting constraints.
+You'll develop strategies for information planning, procurement, provision and management to meet current and anticipated needs, while considering budgeting constraints.

-They may also be responsible for other areas within the service, which are not necessarily information-related, for example:
+You may also be responsible for other areas within the service, which are not necessarily information-related, for example:

-- overseeing quality standards issues;
+- overseeing quality standards issues

-- coordinating, organising and administering general training;
+- coordinating, organising and administering general training

-- liaising with clients about employment and training opportunities;
+- liaising with clients about employment and training opportunities

 - planning and hosting events for the service's users.

-- liaising with other information providers;
+- liaise with other information providers

-- planning and controlling the information-provision budget;
+- plan and control the information-provision budget.

 - Starting salaries for careers information officers typically range from £18,000 to £22,000.